striversity/glft.old/sec05/solution/exercise01/README.md

 2. For each line read from the file, initialize a struct object.
     * TIP: Write a function which takes a CSV string and returns a object.
     * TIP: You will need to use the packages 'strings' and 'strconv'.
-    * HINT: If you are using the 'input.FileReader' object, be sure to check for io.EOF when reading records and handle it occordingly.
+    * HINT: If you are using the 'input.FileReader' object, be sure to check for io.EOF when reading records and handle it accordingly.
 3. Print names of the countries with 5 or more of the largest cities in the data set.

-## Requriements
+## Requirements

 1. You must use a Struct type to represent a record from the file.
-2. Use more than one files for readablity.
+2. Use more than one files for readability.

 ## Testing